-A continuation of the study of software engineering with an emphasis on early phases of software development, namely requirements engineering/specification and design.
-Fundamentals of quality software design.
-In-depth study of various software requirements specification and design techniques.
-Related topics such as metrics and CASE tools.
+A continuation of the study of software engineering with an emphasis on early phases of software development, namely requirements engineering/specification and architectural design.
+Includes an in-depth study of practices for effective software requirements specification and architectural design, as well as formal specifications of software systems.
+Related topics such as metrics and support tools are also covered.

 CSCI 8706 COMPILER CONSTRUCTION (3 credits)

 Assemblers, interpreters and compilers.
 Compilation of simple expressions and statements.
 Analysis of regular expressions.
 Organization of a compiler, including compile-time and run-time symbol tables, lexical scan, syntax scan, object code generation and error diagnostics.
 (Cross-listed with CSCI 4700).

 CSCI 8710 MODERN SOFTWARE DEVELOPMENT METHODOLOGIES (3 credits)

 Designed to introduce students to advanced object technology and other modern methodologies for developing software systems.
 Intended for graduate students who have mastered the basic concepts and issues of software engineering.
 Course covers advanced object-oriented software development.
 The course also covers several offshoots of object technology, including: component-based software engineering, aspect-oriented software development, software product line engineering, service-oriented computing, etc.

 CSCI 8760 FORMAL METHODS IN SOFTWARE ENGINEERING (3 credits)